Act-On vs HubSpot Comparison

 All-in-one customer platform

-B2B data and GTM intelligence
+B2B data and GTM intelligence layer

 Best for

-Mid-market B2B marketing teams
+Mid-market B2B marketing teams needing automation without CRM complexity

-Companies needing unified marketing, sales, and service
+Companies wanting unified marketing, sales, service, and content

 Starting price